 Figure 3.
 Dissolved oxygen and salinity plotted against temperature for UW Argo float 894.
-The data plotted here include profiles from 8/02-9/03, with data collected at 10 day intervals.
+The data plotted here include profiles from 8/02-9/04, with data collected at 10 day intervals.

 While Webb/Apex floats are in principle capable of withstanding pressures in excess of 2000 decibars, they can only be used to this depth in about 90% of the world ocean.
 In other cases, the buoyancy capacity necessary to cause the float to ascend from 2000 m to the sea surface is not sufficient, usually due to strong stratification near the sea surface.
 The regions where floats lack sufficient buoyancy for 2000 m operation are usually in the tropics, near the Equator.
 The problem is especially difficult in the Indian Ocean, in the vicinity of the Bay of Bengal.
 In order to alleviate this problem, the PIs of this grant have worked to modify the buoyancy engine on a standard Apex float in order to provide extra buoyancy.
 The extra buoyancy is provided through the use of an internal compressee inside the float.
 Webb Research Corp has submitted a patent application for this device.
 Two test floats of this type have been deployed, at Hawaii and southwest of India in the Equatorial Indian Ocean.
 The first has been performing well for over a year; the second, deployed in August 2003, appears to have no problem profiling between 2000 m and the sea surface in one of the most highly stratified regions of the world ocean.
-These results are very encouraging and it is likely that floats of this type will be commercially available from Webb within the next year.
+We expect to deploy another of these extended buoyancy floats in the Bay of Bengal in October 2004.